iantfleming/Bank-Tech-Test/README.md

 ## Run tests

-To run the tests do:
+To run the tests run:
 ```
-- Run rspec
+rspec

 ```
 ## Use program

-To use the program:
+To use the program run:
 ```
-## Run irb:
+irb
 ```
 ## Program Example
 ```